 The theory is that you use your disability insurance benefits to cover your expenses and the benefits received under the CAT Rider to hire someone to help care for you at home or pay for medical expenses not covered under your health insurance.

 Are Two Policies Better Than One?

 Typically, any one insurance company will issue individual disability insurance policies with a maximum monthly benefit of $20,000.
-However, by purchasing policies from two different companies, with increase options on both, you can potentially reach a total of $25,000-$30,000 month of individual disability insurance (or potentially up to $35,000 month with employer-provided/sponsored group Long-Term Disability coverage, depending upon which companies are combined), subject to your income and other disability insurance in force.
+However, by purchasing policies from two different companies, with increased options on both, you can potentially reach a total of $25,000-$30,000 per month of individual disability insurance (or potentially up to $35,000 per month with employer-provided/sponsored group Long-Term Disability coverage, depending upon which companies are combined), subject to your income and other disability insurance in force.

 Therefore, I often recommend that high-income specialists, including but not limited to Plastic Surgeons, Neurosurgeons, and Orthopedic Surgeons, purchase two different policies from two different companies.
 This affords the ability to reach the larger amounts referenced above without the need for additional medical exams, blood tests, urine tests. or having to answer any medical questions in the future.

 As a result, they are adequately protected today and have the ability to increase the monthly benefit on their policies, regardless of their health, as their incomes rise.
 This strategy guarantees that any medical condition(s) that develop after the original policies are purchased would not need to be disclosed to the insurance company and would not be subject to medical underwriting (only financial underwriting is required when increase options are exercised).